-Grants of $250 and grants of up to $1,000 to Minnesota K-12 educators and agriculture education organizations partnering with a K-12 teacher to integrate agriculture and food systems education into their classroom or school curricula.
-The funding source defines agriculture as the industry that grows, harvests and brings us food, fiber, trees, turf and landscaping materials.
-It brings us almost everything we eat, wear and use each day.
+Grants of up to $500 to Minnesota K-12 educators and eligible youth organizations partnering with a K-12 teacher to integrate agriculture and food systems education into their classroom or school curricula.
+Agriculture is definite as the industry that grows, harvests, and develops food, fiber, trees, turf, and landscaping materials.

 To provide cash awards to K-12 educators to encourage them to bring agriculture and food systems education "to life" by effectively integrating related content into their classroom or school.
 Grants are available for new ideas as well as enhancements to current events/activities.
 MAITC aims to fund projects that provide students the opportunity to experience agriculture in a cross-curricular manner.

 Ag Literacy Grant for Teachers

 First time applicants will have priority for funding.
 Grants supporting field trips to working farms or agriculture businesses are encouraged.
 Non-formal education applications will also be considered based on strength of application and the availability of funds.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 To apply, please see the RFP below.

 Fundraising opportunity for USA, Canada, and International nonprofit organizations to host a jazz concert held in honor of their organization or cause.
 Applicants must contact the funding source prior to applying.
 In addition to funds raised through concert ticket sales

 Grants to USA nonprofit organizations to reduce social inequality and promote solutions to the climate crisis.
 Eligible programs will address the areas of racial and economic justice, corporate and political accountability; voice, creativity, and culture; and an inclusi